| Official

 binding. constitutional amendments require a two-thirds majority for approval.

+They also may be submitted to popular referendum.
 The 1982 constitution preserves the judicial system previously in

 effect and provides for a system of State Security Courts to deal with offenses